 Radiation therapy uses high-energy X-rays to destroy cancer cells.
 Radiation therapy may be part of your treatment plan based on the tumor size, extent, and location.
-If your doctors determine you are not a candidate for surgery, radiation is usually delivered in combination with chemotherapy with the goal to destroy tumor cells while preserving urinary and bowel function.
+If your doctors determine you are not a candidate for surgery, radiation is usually delivered in combination with chemotherapy with the goal of destroying tumor cells while preserving urinary and bowel function.
 Your radiation oncologist, who is part of your personal care team, will design an optimal treatment plan for you for the best possible results.

-Your radiation treatment plan may include one or a combination of the following types of radiation therapy depending on your disease stage:
+Your radiation treatment plan may include one or a combination of the following types of radiation therapy depending on disease stage: